FYT3RP4TIL/Anomaly-Detection/README.md

 - **No Assumptions**: Unlike many other anomaly detection methods, Isolation Forest does not make any assumptions about the distribution of data, making it versatile for different types of datasets.
 - **Works Well with High Dimensional Data**: The random partitioning process does not suffer from the curse of dimensionality, making Isolation Forest effective even in high-dimensional spaces.

+# DBSCAN Anomaly Detection

+## How It Works

+DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is an unsupervised learning algorithm primarily used for clustering, but it also excels at detecting anomalies.
+The key idea behind DBSCAN is to group together points that are closely packed (dense regions) and mark points that lie alone in low-density regions as anomalies.

+### Key Concepts

+1. **Core Points, Border Points, and Noise**:
+   - **Core Points**: Points that have at least a minimum number of neighboring points (MinPts) within a given radius (ε).
+These points form the dense regions of the data.
+   - **Border Points**: Points that have fewer than MinPts within ε but are still within the neighborhood of a core point.
+They belong to the edge of a cluster.
+   - **Noise**: Points that are neither core points nor border points and are considered outliers or anomalies.
+These points do not belong to any cluster.

+2. **Density-Based Clustering**:
+   - DBSCAN starts with an arbitrary point and retrieves its ε-neighborhood.
+If this neighborhood contains at least MinPts, the process continues by expanding the cluster.
+Otherwise, the point is labeled as noise (an anomaly).
+However, if this point later falls within the ε-neighborhood of a core point, it may be reassigned to a cluster.
+   - The algorithm iteratively clusters points, with points that do not belong to any cluster remaining labeled as anomalies.

+3. **Anomaly Detection**:
+   - Anomalies are identified as the points that are labeled as noise by DBSCAN.
+These are points that do not have enough neighbors within the specified ε distance to be included in any cluster.

+4. **Parameters**:
+   - **ε (Epsilon)**: The maximum distance between two points for one to be considered as in the neighborhood of the other.
+   - **MinPts**: The minimum number of points required to form a dense region (cluster).

 ### Applications

 Isolation Forest is widely used in various applications, including: